MechatronicBeing/docs-en/README.md

 English documentation of MechatronicBeing.
 Study, understand, design, build, develop, work, repair and live with Mechatronic Beings.
-Includes free content, under "public domain" or similar.
+Includes free "public domain" content.
 [Return to the homepage project](https://mechatronicbeing.github.io/)

 ## What is a "Mechatronic Being" ?